kentwar/QVML_2023/README.md

 ### Brief outline of code
 #### Purpose and disclaimer
-This code produces the networks used in the above paper and runs the Q-voter model experiments, producing the data used in the paper.
+This repository contains the source code utilized for generating the network structures and conducting the Q-voter model experiments presented in the accompanying research paper.
+Please note that due to the absence of a fixed random seed, the specific numerical results may vary slightly from those reported in the paper.
+However, the authors have extensively verified and validated the code, ensuring that the obtained outcomes closely align with the findings discussed in the publication.

-While the random seed is not set in the code, which means the exact results produced in the paper will not be identically reproduced, the outcomes were reproduced several times throughout the production of this work and the authors are confident that anyone running this code will achieve similar results.
+As such, we are confident that users running this code will achieve comparable results and we encourage users to engage with the code and appreciate any feedback or suggestions for further improvement.

 #### Requirements
 The code requires python > 3.8